-Perhaps you’ve kinda got the basics but want to know that little bit extra that will catch you a few more fish?
+Perhaps you’ve got the basics but want to know that little bit extra that will catch you a few more fish?
 Well, Simon has also recorded a number of ‘Improve your fishing’ videos too.

-You’ve got your license, your permit and you know where and how to fish.
 Great!
 You’ve caught something.
 It’s large and shiny and flapping about in your net.
 But what is it?
 Check our ever-growing fish species pages for all the different types of fish you can catch in our canals and rivers.

 We bet you never thought you could catch so many different types of fish from a canal?
 One of the important jobs the Canal & River Trust does is to look after all the wild fish stocks, not only in our canals and rivers but in our commercial fisheries too.
 For instance, our Drayton reservoir was recently named by The Angling Times as one of the 15 fishing spots to visit before you die!